miguelangelomendes/BuyThem/README.md

 ## Description

-A platform built on NEAR Protocol and Nuxt.js where anyone can sell and buy images.
+A dApp built on the NEAR Protocol and IPFS with Nuxt.js Where anyone can buy and sell their images (not NFTs).

 Contract in `contract/src/lib.rs` provides methods to get items, purchases and own items, to create and purchase items.